 Let’s say your soil is more alkaline than your plants want.
 The solution seems obvious – add something that is acidic.
-When you add acid to soil it should reduce the pH, ie make it more acidic.
+When you add acid to soil it should reduce the pH making it more acidic.
 Anyone who has taken basic chemistry in school has probably seen this take place in a test tube.
 You start with a blue basic solution, add some acid and the color changes to red showing that it is now acidic.

 Let’s have a look at the first question; are pine needles acidic?
-It turns out that fresh pine needles taken from a tree are “acidic”.
-By the time a pine needle gets old and is ready to drop off the tree it is barely acidic.
-After a few days on the ground, it looses its acidity completely.
-The brown pine needles you will likely collect from the forest are not acidic.
+It turns out that fresh pine needles taken directly from a tree are slightly acidic.
+By the time a pine needle gets old and are ready to drop off the tree they are barely acidic.
+After a few days on the ground, they loose their acidity completely.
+The brown pine needles, also called pine straw, are not acidic.